 While email has been around for years, newsletter editors are a fairly new phenomenon in media.
-I first dipped my toe in the email space when I worked at the nonprofit Community Solutions, which works to end homelessness and solve seemingly intractable problems.
+I first dipped my toe into the email space when I worked at the nonprofit Community Solutions, which works to end homelessness and solve seemingly intractable problems.
 There, I wore a number of hats including social media strategist, project manager, event planner, blogger and — you guessed it, newsletter producer — all in the name of systems change.

 When I’m not reading or thinking about the news, I spend my time baking, undertaking DIY projects, running and sampling craft beer.